 The District is a participant in the Northern Ohio Educational Computer Association (NOECA), which is a computer consortium.
 NOECA is an association of forty-one public school districts formed for the purpose of applying modern technology (with the aid of computers and other electronic equipment) to administrative and instructional functions among member school districts.
 The NOECA Board of Directors consists of two representatives from each county in which participating school districts are located, the Chairman of each of the operating committees, and a representative from the fiscal agent.
-All revenues are generated from a combination of State funding and annual fee per student charged to participating districts.
-Financial information is available from Betty Schweifert, who serves as fiscal agent, at 2900 South Columbus Avenue, Sandusky, Ohio 44870.
+All revenues are generated from a combination of State funding and annual fees-per-student charged to participating school districts.
+Financial information is available from Matthew Bauer, Treasurer for the North Point Educational Service Center, who serves as fiscal agent, at 1210 E. Bogart Road, Sandusky, Ohio 44870.